kevinlee52/Kong/README.md

 2. Make sure docker has been installed, and service is up and running on your local.
 3. Clone the repository: "git clone https://github.com/kevinlee52/Kong.git"
 4. Navigate to the project directory: "cd Kong"
+5. Execute "npm install"
-5. Execute "docker-compose up -d"
+6. Execute "docker-compose up -d"
-6. Navigate to http://localhost:8002/ in your browser.
+7. Navigate to http://localhost:8002/ in your browser.
 Make sure you can access the Kong Gateway UI (Kong Manager)
-7. Execute "npx cypress open" if you want test with Cypress UI, or Execute "npx cypress run" if you only need a test result in your terminal.
+8. Execute "npx cypress open" if you want test with Cypress UI, or Execute "npx cypress run" if you only need a test result in your terminal.

 ## 🤝 CI/CD